ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 A proxy that cannot support rewriting the Virtual Target Connection ID to the Target Connection ID may instead choose to simply let them be equal.
-If the proxy does choose to leverage Virtual Target Connection ID, it MUST be able to rewrite The Virtual Target Connection ID to the Target Connection ID and correctly handle length differences between the two.
+If the proxy does choose to leverage Virtual Target Connection IDs, it MUST be able to rewrite The Virtual Target Connection ID to the Target Connection ID and correctly handle length differences between the two.